a representation of the demon Andras (Ars Goetia)

 AnimalWolf, Owl, Raven

 Andras’s link to the Moon is unusual, since the Moon usually stands for hidden or subconscious things.
 For Andras, it fuels sudden violent outbursts.
-Many sources connect Marquis demons to the Moon, but Andras uses this influence to stir up emotions, causing madness and rage.
+Many sources connect Marquis demons to the Moon.
+However, this particular demon uses this influence to stir up emotions, causing madness and rage.
 He is also tied to Sagittarius and the element of Fire, which highlight his quick, fierce attacks and the fiery nature of his chaos.

 These connections help explain his chaotic nature in a cosmic way.
 In his rituals, the East, which usually means new beginnings, is turned around to tell the start of a new conflict.
 Silver, his main metal, stands for the sharpness of his sword and his cold, relentless malice.
 All these elements show him as a force of quick, cold, and fiery destruction.